The exciting convenience experienced in online schools isn’t free from varying challenges.

 Put in some activities that will help you keep up with your online school.

-Instead of watching your professor’s lecture later, stick to his schedules.
+Instead of watching your professor’s lecture later, stick to his schedule.

 Take your notes, even though you can get back to the video later on.